magarcia/magarcia.io-archived/src/pages/solid-principles-of-object-oriented-design/index.md

 program.
 So if you pass a subclass of an abstraction you need to make sure you don’t alter any behavior or state semantics of the parent abstraction.

-Continuing with the `AreaCalculator` class, now we whant to create a `VolumeCalculator` class that extends `AreaCalculator`:
+Continuing with the `AreaCalculator` class, now we want to create a `VolumeCalculator` class that extends `AreaCalculator`:

 ```typescript